huzidev/learning-htmlcss/Cart-slider/readme.md

 ## Summary

-In this Web I've used Jade(pug), Sass, Prepros(Compiler) and Javascript for Dropdown button
+In this Web I've used Jade(pug), Sass, Prepros(Compiler) and Javascript for slider with API for netflix slider

 ## Web Link